-In our last article on how to do linkbuilding, we learned why the link building process is important in the context of an SEO project and how it can impact your ranking and the visibility of your website in the search engine results.
+In our last article on how to do link building, we learned why the link-building process is important in the context of an SEO project and how it can impact your ranking and the visibility of your website in search engine results.

-In today’s article we wanted to take a step ahead and present you some more advanced link building strategies.
-We highlighted a few techniques which will definitely have a positive impact on organic visibility.
+In today’s article, we wanted to take a step ahead and present you with some more advanced link-building strategies.
+We highlighted a few techniques that will definitely have a positive impact on organic visibility.
 Let’s discover them a bit more in detail.

 In the content don’t hesitate to highlight the strengths and accomplishments of that person.
 Make the link with your own business and think about your target audience but keep that person as the main subject of the article and make it flattering!

-Youtube is first known to offer a lot of opportunities in publishing and optimizing videos but also to generate a lot of traffic and videos views.
-It’s also the second most popular website after Google and has over 1.9 billion people logged-in each month.
-Some actually consider it as the 2nd biggest search engine.
+Youtube is first known to offer a lot of opportunities in publishing and optimizing videos but also to generate a lot of traffic and video views.
+It’s also the second most popular website after Google and has over 1.9 billion people logged in each month.
+Some actually consider it the 2nd biggest search engine.

 What we want to highlight here is how linking your site to Youtube can help improve your Youtube views which will ultimately impact your organic visibility and ranking.

-The goal is to highlight your Youtube channel, drive traffic to it and increase your video views.
+The goal is to highlight your Youtube channel, drive traffic to it, and increase your video views.
 This will ultimately increase your Youtube channel visibility and ranking.
-The biggest advantage with Youtube in terms of visibility is that you can appear in both search and video organic research which bring you way more opportunities.
+The biggest advantage with Youtube in terms of visibility is that you can appear in both search and video organic research which brings you way more opportunities.

-An additional advice would be to complete your profile and keep your channel up to date.
-The more information you will share on your profile the more visible your channel will be in the SERP’s.
+Any additional advice would be to complete your profile and keep your channel up to date.
+The more information you will share on your profile the more visible your channel will be in the SERPs.